SciML/DiffEqDocs.jl/docs/src/solvers/dynamical_solve.md

 ## Recommendations

 When energy conservation is required, use a symplectic method.
-Otherwise the Runge-Kutta Nystrom methods will be more efficient.
-Energy is mostly conserved by Runge-Kutta Nystrom methods, but is not conserved for long time integrations.
+Otherwise the Runge-Kutta-Nyström methods will be more efficient.
+Energy is mostly conserved by Runge-Kutta-Nyström methods, but is not conserved for long time integrations.
-Thus it is suggested that for shorter integrations you use Runge-Kutta Nystrom methods as well.
+Thus it is suggested that for shorter integrations you use Runge-Kutta-Nyström methods as well.

 As a go-to method for efficiency, `DPRKN6` is a good choice. `DPRKN12` is a good choice when high accuracy, like `tol<1e-10` is necessary.
-However, `DPRKN6` is the only Runge-Kutta Nystrom method with a higher order interpolant (all default to order 3 Hermite, whereas `DPRKN6` is order 6th interpolant) and thus in cases where interpolation matters (ex: event handling) one should use `DPRKN6`.
+However, `DPRKN6` is the only Runge-Kutta-Nyström method with a higher order interpolant (all default to order 3 Hermite, whereas `DPRKN6` is order 6th interpolant) and thus in cases where interpolation matters (ex: event handling) one should use `DPRKN6`.
 For very smooth problems with expensive acceleration function evaluations, `IRKN4`